-In this connection, Sir, I would also like to refer to a statement made on the floor of the House by Pandit Thakur Das Bhargava that the rationing policy was causing some dissatis-faction to some people.
+In this connection, Sir, I would also like to refer to a statement made on the floor of the House by Pandit Thakur Das Bhargava that the rationing policy was causing some dissatisfaction to some people.
 He stated that in the Punjab, people were not willing to take rice; they liked wheat rations but because of the control and the rationing system, they had to take rice, while in other parts of the country which are rice-eating, as for example, West Bengal, people could not be persuaded to take to wheat.
 So this sort of maladjustment of diet of people happens under the controls.
 But it cannot be helped so long as it is necessary.

-So, both these administrative changes in the control administration are quite welcome.
+So. both these administrative changes in the control administration are quite welcome.
 I would in this connection wish to state that if grad-ually we could decontrol the coarser grains, the prices of finer grains will automatically fall.
+We had such an automatically fall.
 We had such an experience in 1942 in the Punjab.
-When the Japanese entered the war and there was scarcity of food-grains prices of food-grains began rise, the Punjab Government and found that grains were not coming to the Lahore market, in spite of the fact that there was enough food stocks.
+When the Japanese entered the war and there was scarcity of food-grains and prices of food-grains began to rise, the Punjab Government found that grains were not found that grains were not coming to the Lahore market, in spite of the fact that there was enough food stocks.
 So they decontrolled wheat.
-At once within a month the price of wheat went up three times, but after reaching that level it began to come down and found level it began to come down and found its economic level at double the original price.
+At once within a month the price of wheat went up three times, but after reaching that level it began to come down and found its economic level at double the original price.
 I think the control price was Rs. seven and it stabilised at Rs.
 14 ultimately and there was plenty of wheat in the Lahore market.
 The inference is this that when the price of a commodity is decontrolled it suddenly shoots up.
-But if there are other shoots up.
-But if there are other substitutes available at a lower price, people according to their economic standards take to them-people who cannot afford to purchase finer grains at higher prices take to coarser grains-and the pressure on finer grains reduces itself.
-And thus there is some adjustment, amongst, the prices of adjustment amongst the prices of What different kinds of grains.
+But if there are other substitutes available at a lower price, people according to their economic standards take to them-people who cannot afford to purchase finer grains at higher prices take to coarser grains -and the pressure on finer grains reduces itself.
+And thus there is some adjustment amongst the prices of different kinds of grains.
 What I want to say is, that we should begin with decontrolling the coarser grains and then gradually we should take to the control of the finer grains.

-I think that the Government removing a great hardship by the policy of decontrol and I hope that the whole country will welcome it.
+I think that the Government is removing a great hardship by the policy of decontrol and I hope that the whole country will welcome it.
+Food Situation